Azure/bicep-reps/active/0013-decorator-transformations.md

 ## Summary

-Introduce a new standardized pattern for how a decorator in the Bicep language is converted into JSON, which we can use for future decorators and possibly also consider adding for existing ones.
+Introduce a new standardized pattern for how a decorator in the Bicep language can converted into JSON, which we can use for future decorators and possibly also consider adding for existing ones.

+> [!NOTE]
+> This spec focuses primarily on decorators which must be understood by the Deployment Engine (deploy-time directives), whereas many of the existing decorators we support are compile-time directives.
+The current motivation for this spec is for supporting deploy-time directives on resource & module declarations.
+A similar approach may be followed if deploy-time directives are needed on other forms of syntax in future, but it is not a requirement for compile-time directives.

 ## Motivation